 Reduction in water usage is both an eco-friendly and cost-saving choice.
 The use of low-flow fixtures as well as flushless toilet urinals are two examples of ways to save money and the planet.
 A rainwater or greywater harvesting system can be used to repurpose water to help irrigate lawns and plants outside.
 Smart sprinkler systems are available to make sure that your grounds are irrigated efficiently, minimizing waste.

-While going fully green in new building construction is a significant undertaking, you can make small steps that have a big impact.
+While going fully new green building seattle wa is a significant undertaking, you can make small steps that have a big impact.
 From renewable energy to durable materials and saving water, you can also save some money in the process.
 We all can do our part to make better choices for our planet and our wallets.